baidu/braft/docs/cn/server.md

 ## 转移Leader

 ```
-// Try transfering leadership to |peer|.
+// Try transferring leadership to |peer|.
 // If peer is ANY_PEER, a proper follower will be chosen as the leader the
 // the next term.
 // Returns 0 on success, -1 otherwise.